nandhana-web/Access-Control-for-Project-Table-/README.md

 The Access Control for Project Table is a comprehensive, role-based solution designed to manage user access and permissions for project-related data.
 Utilizing a Role-Based Access Control (RBAC) model, the system ensures that users can only access or modify project data based on their assigned roles.
 This project is ideal for applications requiring robust data protection, granular access control, and efficient management of project information.

+## 👥 Team Members
+Nandhana AB
+Swathi M
+Sredha T Manoj
+Shameer Rahman
+Shiyas PK

-# 📑 Table of Contents
+## 📑 Table of Contents

 1. Project Description